 Current limitations to the domain import and export actions

-	When you migrate learning instances that were created using a custom domain from one system to another, the field names and IDs must remain the same in the target machine as well.
-Otherwise, though the learning instances are imported, the custom domain will not be imported and the associated field names and IDs for the custom domain do not work in the imported learning instance.
+When you migrate learning instances that were created using a custom domain from one system to another, the field names and IDs must be the same in the target machine as well.
+Otherwise, even though the learning instances are imported, the custom domain will not be imported and the associated field names and IDs for the custom domain will not work in the imported learning instance.
 If you run the imported learning instance on documents, the documents will not be classified.

 Even if you import the custom domain to your new system, the field names and IDs will still not match as these are automatically generated by the system.
 Hence classification will fail.
 This is the current limitation of the Migration Utility feature using a custom domain.

-	Workaround: Copy the alias database from the current machine to the target machine.
-Then migrate the learning instances, using a custom domain.
+Workaround: First import the .dom file to the target machine, then migrate the learning instances.
 Move all learning instances to the staging environment, and test them before moving the learning instance to the production environment.

 Custom domain enhancements

 When you migrate learning instances (created using a custom domain) from the staging server to the production server, migration fails unless you import the different versions of the custom domain in the same order as they were created.

 As the capability to edit a custom domain to add additional fields and aliases was not available, the user had to create a new domain and add the additional fields and aliases to it.
 Then the user had to assign that new domain to the learning instance.
 So when the user wanted to use the new domain, they had to re-import the original and the new domain to the production server in the order they were created in.